 What about Protecting Your Homestead Property?

 An asset protection trust may hold your Florida homestead property and protect it in the event you need to go onto Medicaid.
 Even if you do not have a great deal of assets other than your home (such as in the example above), then it may be helpful to place your homestead property into an irrevocable trust.
 I have written a guide to Protecting Your Florida Homestead Property if you want to learn more.

 Why not just give assets outright to the children?

 There are a number of ways that irrevocable trust planning is better than outright gifting, which are generally:

 - If you just give assets to the children, will they spend it before you die of if you get sick and need the money?
-Having all the assets only be distributed to your children upon your death, while keeping it in one location until then, is likely better
+Having all the assets in the irrevocable trust only be distributed to your children upon your death, while keeping it in one location until then, is likely better

-- If the assets are in one irrevocable trust and you had a serious and unexpected downturn in health, the current trust beneficiary could terminate the trust and return the assets to you
+- If most of youar assets are placed in the irrevocable trust and you had a serious and unexpected downturn in health, the current trust beneficiary could terminate the trust and return the assets to you